This website requires JavaScript.

 Many teams also rely on senior members who have more depth of knowledge to help with their quality program:

-Ways to combat the problem of employee attrition with outsourced partners
+Ways to combat the problem of employee attrition with outsourced customer support teams

 Carole Riault